RTE Gujarat FAQ

 These documents should mention the applicant’s name and address.

-3. Which certificate will be required for a child studying in a government Anganwadi run by the state government?
+3. Which certificate will be required for a child studying in an Anganwadi government run by the state government?

 4. Which certificate will be required if the parents have only one child and that child is only a girl?